 A physical exam will be done.
-Blood tests and other tests may be needed.
+Blood tests and other tests will be needed.
 A complete

 blood count (CBC) shows the number of red blood cells, different types of white blood

 cells, and platelets in your child's blood.
-If the results are abnormal, you may be
+If the results are abnormal, your child

 The oncologist may want to do more tests to look for leukemia.
 If it's found, tests

 will be needed to learn more about it.
 The tests used can include: